segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/jebbit/index.md

 2. Search for "Jebbit" in the Sources Catalog, select click Jebbit, and click **Add Source**.
 4. On the next screen, give the Source a nickname and configure any other settings.

    The name identifies this source within your workspace, and typically reflects the name of the application.
-The name can be anything, but we recommend using something that reflects the source itself and distinguishes amongst your environments (eg. Jebbit_Prod, Jebbit_Staging, Jebbit_Dev).
+The name can be anything, but should be something that reflects the source itself and distinguishes amongst your environments (for example, Jebbit_Prod, Jebbit_Staging, Jebbit_Dev).
 5. Click **Add Source** to save your settings.
 6. Send an email to [Jebbit's Support team](mailto:support@jebbit.com) after gathering the required credentials to start the integration process.